Dental Negligence Claims

 What can I make a dental claim for?

 If you believe you’ve been a victim of negligent dental care, you may be able to claim compensation for the following:

-- Remedial costs —For any treatment to repair the damage done by negligent dental work
+- Remedial costs: For any treatment to repair the damage done by negligent treatment

 There are plans to bring in legislation which will make insurance a legal requirement, but it is not clear when this is set to come into effect.